-We need to devote more attention to the following issue: suppose that one is concerned that a lack of independent suppliers (of C') in the adjacent markets will, by itself, perpetuate M's monopoly position.
+We need to devote more attention to the following issue: Suppose that one is concerned that a lack of independent suppliers (of C') in the adjacent markets will by itself perpetuate M's monopoly position.
 Should policymakers impose lines of business restrictions preventing M from entering specific adjacent segments, a policy that would require defining such segments and rigidifying the platform?
 Or, more realistically, should they take steps to prevent the integrated firm from dominating the adjacent markets?
 If so, what steps?
-The integrated firm may end up dominating an adjacent market for reasons unrelated to anticompetitive intents: efficiency, innovation, or mere discouragement of rivals, who under pressure from even an inferior offering of the integrated firm, cannot secure margins sufficiently in excess of marginal cost to cover their fixed cost.
+The integrated firm may end up dominating an adjacent market for reasons unrelated to anticompetitive intents: efficiency, innovation, or mere discouragement of rivals, who under pressure from even an inferior offering of the integrated firm cannot secure margins sufficiently in excess of marginal cost to cover their fixed cost.
 Increased efficiency by the integrated firm may indeed have the potential to eliminate rivals, all the more so in markets with large fixed costs and/or prone to tipping.

-Thus, a complex situation arises when the incriminated behavior is driven both by efficiency and anticompetitive rationales.
-With tying, as with other corporate strategies, a behavior that excludes rivals may actually be optimal for the dominant firm, even taking rivals' actions as given.
+Thus, a complex situation arises when the incriminated behavior is driven both by efficiency and anti-competitive rationales.
+With tying as for other corporate strategies, a behavior that excludes rivals may actually be optimal for the dominant firm even taking rivals' actions as given.
 Put differently, predation does not always imply a cost for the predator; yet, the efficiency gains may be more than offset by the increase in future monopoly power from a social perspective.
-The possibility of no-cost predation (an oxymoron according to the current legal treatment of predation, which emphasizes the existence of a profit sacrifice to drive out rivals) poses a general and complex challenge to antitrust enforcers.
-Weighing the two opposite effects is a tough call.
-On the one hand, one may be worried that too many anticompetitive moves would pass muster with a rule that finds such mixed-rationales moves innocent.
-On the other hand, firms should have no duty to be inefficient simply to maintain their rivals' existence; such a duty would, for example, often prevent dominant firms from improving their productivity, or would force them to charge high prices to consumers so as to provide a price umbrella to their rivals.
+The possibility of "no-cost predation" (an oxymoron according to the current legal treatment of predation, which emphasizes the existence of a profit sacrifice to drive out rivals) poses a general and complex challenge to antitrust enforcers.
+Weighing the two opposite effects is a "tough call".
+On the one hand, one may be worried that too many anti-competitive moves would pass muster with a rule that finds such mixed-rationales moves innocent.
+On the other hand, firms should have no duty to be inefficient just in order to maintain their rivals alive; such a duty would for example often prevent dominant firms from improving their productivity, or would force them to charge high prices to consumers so as to provide a price umbrella to their rivals.
 It is easy to envision the potential perverse effects of such an approach in the absence of clear guidance on how to run it.

-29 As Vickers argues in a broader context, anchoring case analysis in economic principle (what he calls "economics-based law") may provide more legal certainty than "form-based law" (see Vickers, supra note 28).
+27 Furthermore, and as Vickers (2004) argues in a broader context, anchoring case analysis in economic principle (what he calls "economics-based law") may provide more legal certainty than "form-based law".